Caterpillar (song): Composition

+The intro of the song samples "Introduction / The Revolution Will Not Be Televised" by Gil Scott-Heron.
 The song finds Royce da 5'9" and Eminem rapping over an "organ-driven" boom bap beat, with King Green on the chorus.
 Eminem takes aim at mumble rap, rapping: "The boom bap is coming back / With an ax to mumble rap".
 In an interview with Rap-Up, Royce said:

 The basic theme of the song is, "Don't disrespect the caterpillar to praise the butterfly."
 Marshall falls a little bit more into that category than I do, but both of us are caterpillars.
 A lot of times, you'll praise these guys but gotta tear us down… But where do you think his style came from?

 Critical reception

 The song has been described as the return of Bad Meets Evil, the duo that the two rappers had formed.
 Israel Daramola of Spin called the song a "throwback record to the jazzy, hard rapping style of the '90s, acting as a vehicle for Royce and Em to exercise their lyrical prowess."
 Mackenzie Cummings-Grady of Billboard writes that "Royce and Em attack the boom-bap beat with furious intensity."
 Ralph Bristout of Revolt describes the song as a "nearly five-minute display of rap calisthenics."